securzecom/dpdpa-docs/docs/2. DPDPA Rules/05 - Processing for Subsidy, Benefit, Service, Licence or Permit by the State.md

 :::

 :::info Example
-A State Transport Department processing driving-licence applications may access an applicant’s biometric and address information through Aadhaar authentication for verification.
-This is permissible if the data is used strictly for licence issuance, protected as per the Second Schedule, and deleted after statutory retention.
+A State Transport Department processing driving-licence applications may access an applicant’s biometric and address details through Aadhaar authentication for verification.
+This is permitted as long as the information is used strictly for issuing the licence, handled in accordance with Aadhaar authentication protocols, protected as required under the Second Schedule, and deleted once the statutory retention period ends.
 :::

 <details>